Oh, Mary!

 Oh, Mary! is a comedy play written and originally performed by American comedian Cole Escola.
 The show opened on Broadway on July 11, 2024, at the Lyceum Theatre, transferring from its off-Broadway run at the Lucille Lortel Theatre, earning critical acclaim and being named a finalist for the Pulitzer Prize for Drama.
 The show was nominated for five Tony Awards, winning Best Direction of a Play as well as Best Actor in a Play for Escola, the first non-binary winner in the category.
+The West End production won the Laurence Olivier Award for Best Entertainment or Comedy Play in 2026.

 Synopsis

 The play is a spoof of the lives of Abraham Lincoln and Mary Todd Lincoln.
 It is set in the days leading up to Lincoln's assassination, which occurred while he and Mary were watching Our American Cousin at Ford's Theatre.
 The show portrays Mary as a temperamental alcoholic, stuck in an unhappy marriage with the deeply closeted President Lincoln and desperate to return to her past glory days as a cabaret star.
+The title is taken from a slang phrase used among gay men going back decades.